TianpeiLuke/nlp-pipeline/slipbox/pipeline_design/pipeline_assembler.md

 ### 1. Constructor Parameters

-The template requires several key parameters:
+The assembler requires several key parameters:

 - **dag**: The pipeline structure as a directed acyclic graph
 - **config_map**: Maps step names to their configurations